Destray32/small-projects/README.md

-# Repository with collection of my small projects in various PL.
+# Repository with collection of my small projects in various PLs.

 ## discord-bot